chrispetrou/NETsteg/README.md

 ### **Python Implementation**

-Our implementation is broken in two parts:
+The implementation is broken in two parts:
 * The `encoder.py` which is used to transmit the data using the above technique
 * And the `decoder.py` which is the receiver